Paul Hester: After Crowded House

 Towards the end of his time with Crowded House, Paul produced The Holy Toledos' second album, "Blood", and played drums on its first single.
 It was on his recommendation the band was picked up by Sony.

 After leaving Crowded House, Hester appeared on many TV and radio shows in Australia and opened a cafe/restaurant named Beach House Cafe with fellow Melbourne musician Joe Camilleri in Elwood Beach in Melbourne.
 From 1995 until 1998, Hester appeared regularly on the popular Australian radio show Martin/Molloy.
 He collaborated with John Clifforth, a former Deckchairs Overboard bandmate and long time friend, in the early 2000's on Craven's Pharmacy where he played drums and instruments on multiple songs.
 He played drums as a session musician for producer Richard Pleasance.
 One of his final recordings was Sophie Koh's debut album All the Pretty Boys.

 Hester also briefly worked with the popular Australian children's music group The Wiggles in 1998, playing drums on their album Toot Toot! and making a guest appearance on their video Yummy Yummy as Paul the Cook.

+During Hester's time with The Wiggles, he also played drums for Australian musician and Yellow Wiggle at the time Greg Page's solo and debut self-titled album in 1998.

 Largest Living Things

 Hester later became involved in a new band called Largest Living Things (1997–2000), with Kevin Garant on guitar and Barry Stockley on bass, performing with members of rock groups Crowded House, Split Enz, Midnight Oil, and others.
 Largest Living Things released a few EPs in Australia featuring songs written and sung by Hester; in contrast to his previous work in Crowded House, Hester played guitar as well as drums.
 The Largest Living Things featured on Mick Molloy's controversial 1999 TV show The Mick Molloy Show, with Hester as bandleader.
-Hester formed Tarmac Adam with Crowded House's Nick Seymour and Matt O'Donnell, Sean McVitty and Steve Paix in 2001.
+Hester co-founded Tarmac Adam with former Crowded House bandmate Nick Seymour and Matt O'Donnell, Sean McVitty and Steve Paix in 2001, which released their debut album Handheld Torch in 2003.